node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 individual packages as you require.

-If you intend to use git to install Node-RED then do the following (to prevent the old version of git on beaglebone stopping you download)
+If you intend to use git to install Node-RED then do the following (to prevent the old version of git on beaglebone stopping you download).

     $ git config --global http.sslverify false
     $ git clone https://github.com/node-red/node-red.git
+    $ cd node-red
+    $ npm install --production

 #### Update node.js and bonescript (optional)